WICG/aom/reference-delegate-explainer.md

 The [ExportID explainer](https://github.com/WICG/aom/blob/gh-pages/exportid-explainer.md) proposes a way to refer to elements inside the shadow DOM by name.
 For example, `"fancy-input::id(real-input)"` to refer to a specific `<input>` element inside a `<fancy-input>`.

-It would be possible to use exported IDs instead of `referenceDelegateMap` if/when it is necessary to refer to an element other than the primary reference delegate.
+It would be possible to use exported IDs instead of `referenceTargetMap` if/when it is necessary to refer to an element other than the primary reference target.

 #### Pros